 Additionally, Min.
 Carter studied to become a Christian counselor while in The City of Refuge Christian Church of Hawaii.
 This study earned him three certificates of Christian counsel, which allowed him to aid in the spiritual growth of new Christians.
 The act of giving counsel to the babes in Christ kept Him in the Word.

 After leaving Hawaii and relocating to the Baltimore Carter was blessed to be under the spiritual guidance of Bishop Johnny C. Carrington, Sr. of the Springs of Refreshing Fellowship of Churches.
 While serving under the Bishop, as Church Administrator, it was deemed that William was deserving of working in the clergy.
 In 2001 the ordination service was made and license was given making William, Minister William James Carter.

-Minister Carter continued in a limited capacity as Church Administrator at the City of Refuge Christian Church of Virginia Beach until his recent relocation to Fort Smith, Arkansas where he was ordained as an Elder by Dr. William H. Riley of Fresh Water Christian Fellowship in September of 2005.
+Minister Carter continued in a limited capacity as Church Administrator at the City of Refuge Christian Church of Virginia Beach until his relocation to Fort Smith, Arkansas where he was ordained as an Elder by Dr. William H. Riley of Fresh Water Christian Fellowship in September of 2005.

-Elder Carter has since returned to his roots in Baltimore, Maryland and to Springs of Refreshing where his preaching and teaching as an associate pastor are impacting those that hear.
+Elder Carter would later return to his roots in Baltimore, Maryland and to Springs of Refreshing where his preaching and teaching as an associate pastor impacted those that heard.
 But his preaching and teaching are not merely the rantings of a passionate preacher.
-This published author has earned four college degrees which include an AA in Business from Tidewater Tech, B.S.
+This published author has earned five college degrees which include an AA in Business from Tidewater Tech, B.S.
 Religion from Liberty Baptist University as well as a MAR Biblical studies and an MDiv Pastoral Ministries from Liberty Baptist Theological Seminary.
-Most recently the degree of Doctor of Ministry was conferred on Pastor Carter who is now pastoring Day-Spring Christian Church of Beaumont, Texas.
+The degree of Doctor of Ministry was conferred on Pastor Carter who is now pastoring Day-Spring Christian Church of Beaumont, Texas.